takoikatakotako/en.swiswiswift.com/content/post/2018-05-21/index.md

 +++
-title = "Appleのエンジニアさんにコードレベルの質問を送ってみた"
-url = "2018-05-21"
-date = "2018-05-21"
-description = "Appleのエンジニアさんにコードレベルの質問を送ってみた"
-tags = [
+title = "I sent a code-level question to an Apple engineer." url = "2018-05-21" date = "2018-05-21" description = "I sent a code-level question to an Apple engineer." tags = [
     "iOS",
 ]